react-navigation/react-navigation/docs/api/navigators/Navigators.md

 ### `onNavigationStateChange(prevState, newState, action)`

-Sometimes it is useful to know when navigation state managed by the top-level navigator changes.
-For this purpose, this function gets called every time with the previous state, the new state of the navigation and the action that issued state change.
+Function that gets called every time navigation state managed by the navigator changes.
+It receives the previous state, the new state of the navigation and the action that issued state change.
+By default it prints state changes to the console.

 ### `uriPrefix`